sm7gc/sm7gc.github.io/_pages/about.md

-  Before I joined Penn State, I graduated with a BS in <a href="https://engineering.virginia.edu/departments/computer-science" target="_blank">Computer Science</a> and an MS in <a href="https://engineering.virginia.edu/departments/engineering-systems-and-environment/academics/systems-engineering" target="_blank">Systems Engineering</a> from the <a href="https://www.virginia.edu" target="_blank">University of Virginia</a>.
+  Before I joined Penn State, I graduated with a BS in <a href="https://engineering.virginia.edu/departments/computer-science" target="_blank">Computer Science</a> and MS in <a href="https://engineering.virginia.edu/departments/engineering-systems-and-environment/academics/systems-engineering" target="_blank">Systems Engineering</a> from the <a href="https://www.virginia.edu" target="_blank">University of Virginia</a>.
   For my <a href="https://libraetd.lib.virginia.edu/public_view/xg94hq166" target="_blank">Master's thesis</a>, I proposed a novel framework for constructing rich feature spaces from digital text communications.
 </div>